 App available.
 Log in with your library card to instantly stream or download millions of songs.
 Download up to 5 items per week, and everything you download is yours to keep.

 App available.
-Instantly stream or temporarily download TV episodes, movies, ebooks, audiobooks, and comics for all ages on your computer, tablet, or mobile device.
+Stream or temporarily download TV episodes, movies, ebooks, audiobooks, and comics for all ages.
+Even check out magazines (search Binge Pass).
 Check out up to 20 items per month.

 App available.
 Stream classic films and documentaries on-demand on your computer, tablet or mobile device.
 Check out up to five items per month.
 Kanopy also includes children's shows and movies in its "Kids" section.